otaria-o/bcbf2023-calendar/README.md

-# Getting Started with Create React App
+it is a React App: 7 components, media queries, JavaScript;
-# see README.txt for more informations about this project
+# see README.txt for more delightful informations about this project!